GraemeHawker/GBEnergyDataManager/docs/P114_data_description.md

 <!-- /TOC -->

 ## CDCA-I029: Aggregated GSP Group Take Volumes

+This report tells you the energy consumption by each regional Grid Supply Point (GSP) Group in Great Britain.
+By interpreting this report you can find out where the demand is and when.

 ### header
 | Fieldname | Datatype | Comments |
 | --------- | -------- | -------- |